Skip to content

 • Application timeline: Early Action: Oct 15, Regular: Dec 1.

-• Essays: Common App personal essay + UT short answers (varies by major/honors).
+• Essays: Common App personal essay + UT short answers (two required, one optional in the 2025–26 cycle; varies by major/honors).

-• Testing: SAT or ACT required for Fall 2025 entrants.
+• Testing: SAT or ACT required for Fall 2025 and Fall 2026 entrants.
 Official scores must be sent.

-• Automatic admission (Texas residents): By law, 75% of Texas resident admits are auto-admitted by class-rank threshold (historically top 6%); the remaining ~25% of Texas offers are holistic.
+• Automatic admission (Texas residents): By law, 75% of Texas resident admits are auto-admitted by class-rank threshold (top 6% for Fall 2025, dropping to top 5% for Fall 2026); the remaining ~25% of Texas offers are holistic.

 • Special programs: Honors (e.g., Plan II, Turing, Canfield BHP), CAP (Coordinated Admission Program) pathway via select UT System campuses.